-What kind of massage do I do?
+What kind of massage do I perform?

 Swedish massage is gentle and non-specific.
 You still work the superficial tissues and can achieve relief from discomfort.